 - In 2014 we did a survey of the long term effect of the courses.
-It included a detailed analysis of what people who had done one of the Short Introductory Courses felt about the effect those courses had had on their life and work.
+It included a detailed analysis of what people who had done one of the Short Introductory Courses felt a few years later about the effect those courses had had on their life and work.
 The following is the report:

 - Survey of the long-term impact of IPI's Short Introductory Courses Indian Psychology on the life and work of the participants.